Poochie: I have to go now. My planet needs me.

 - The tie-in website for X-Men: Days of Future Past reveals that Beast and Angel from X-Men: The Last Stand were killed between the events of the two films.

 - A Series of Unfortunate Events: Hector; the Quagmire triplets; Captain Widdershins; Fernald; Fiona, in some interpretations: the human race.
 Maybe.

-- In the Sherlock Holmes canon, Watson's most recent wife (Mary Morstan) is revealed to have died in one of the stories, but no greater explanation is made, nor is it shown in a story itself.
+- In the Sherlock Holmes canon, Watson's first wife (Mary Morstan) is revealed to have died during the Great Hiatus, but no greater explanation is made, nor is it shown in a story itself.